veronicajujuy/pagina-grover/README.md

 ![](./pagina_grover.jpg)

 This is a page develop in css and html.
 Purely for fun!
+Is not responsive yet, for other time maybe.

 ### Links